Curriculum and Instruction

 Dr. Jeanette Groth works Academic Services and Teacher Certification as an advisor for the Elementary Education Program and is a lecturer in Curriculum and Instruction.
 She joined the faculty in 2009.
 She also holds a Masters from Georgetown College and a B.A. from Concordia University, Chicago.
 Dr. Groth has taught all grades from one to eight and has had ten years of teaching Middle School Social Studies at the School for the Creative and Performing Arts in Lexington.
 Her teaching experience has an international component doing education consultancy in Ghana, W. Africa and Cambodia.
 Dr. Groth has an interest in international programs at UK and works to help students become more globally aware.
 Her area of research is citizenship and democracy.

-Dr. Henry joined the faculty in 2007 as an Associate Professor of Early Adolescent Literacy and is currently serving as Interim Department Chair.
+Dr. Henry joined the Department of Curriculum and Instruction faculty in 2007 as an Associate Professor of Early Adolescent Literacy.
 She came to Lexington from Connecticut where she began her career as a middle school teacher.
 Dr. Henry has a B.S. in special education and an M.A. in education from the University of Connecticut where she also earned a Ph.D. in Cognition and Instruction with an emphasis on literacy and technology.
 Dr. Henry has served on the advisory board with readwritethink.org for the International Reading Association since 2003.
-Her research interests include the new literacies of online reading comprehension at the middle school level and social equity issues related to the digital divide.
+Dr. Henry also serves as Associate Dean of the College of Education.

 George Hruby is the Executive Director of the Collaborative Center for Literacy Development, and Associate Research Professor of literacy education in the Department of Curriculum and Instruction.
 Dr. Hruby came to UK in 2010 from Utah State University where he taught teacher professional development courses in learning theory, reading psychology, and literacy instruction methods.
 In addition to his Ph.D. in Reading Education, he holds a BA in English from Syracuse University, and an M.Ed. in Language Education from the University of Georgia.
 He spent several years in workplace literacy and training design before being certified as a high school English teacher.
 Dr. Hruby also taught developmental college reading, and worked with elementary students in a reading clinic.
 His scholarship involves critical syntheses of interdisciplinary research relatable to literacy education, most notably educational neuroscience.
 His work has appeared in such journals as Reading Research Quarterly, the Journal of Adolescent and Adult Education, the British Journal of Educational Psychology, and in several research handbooks.